microsoft/PSRule.Rules.CAF/docs/rules/en/CAF.Tag.ResourceGroup.md

 - No mandatory tags are configured.
 - Tag names are case-sensitive.
+- Tag values are case-sensitive.

 To configure this rule:

 - Override the `CAF_ResourceGroupMandatoryTags` configuration value with an array of required tags.
+- Override `CAF_MatchTagNameCase` with `false` to make tag names case-insensitive.
+By default tag names are case-sensitive.
+This option affects all tag rules.
+- Override `CAF_MatchTagValueCase` with `false` to make tag values case-insensitive.
+By default tag values are case-sensitive.
+This option affects all tag rules.

 ## LINKS